White Rabbit (Lost)

 "White Rabbit" is the fifth episode of the first season of Lost.
 The episode was directed by Kevin Hooks and written by Christian Taylor.
 It first aired on October 20, 2004, on ABC.

 The episode is centered on the character of Jack Shephard (Matthew Fox), with flashbacks revealing his past, including his childhood and his trip to Australia looking for his missing father Christian Shephard.
 In present-day events, the plane crash survivors begin to struggle as they realize they are running out of fresh water.
 While Jack tries to solve the conflicts, he starts seeing Christian in the jungle, and chases the hallucination of his dead father.

 The episode attracted an estimated 16.82 million live viewers.
-It received mostly positive reviews, and was listed as #49 on IGN's ranking of every episode of Lost.
+It received mostly positive reviews, and was listed as #49 on IGNs ranking of every episode of Lost.
 After the broadcast of "White Rabbit", ABC picked up Lost for a full season, adding an additional nine episodes to the thirteen that were already scheduled.

 Plot

 Flashbacks

 A young Jack Shephard opens his eye and sees a bully in his dilated pupil.
-Another bully assaults his best friend, Mark Silverman by punching him repeatedly in his groin.
+Another bully assaults his best friend, Mark Silverman, by punching him repeatedly in his groin.
 The bully gives Jack one chance to leave, but Jack decides to stay with his friend and so the bully punches Jack in his eye.
 When Jack returns home his father, Christian Shephard, sees his son's beaten face, he tells him he should not be a hero because he's weak and "doesn't have what it takes."

 In September 2004, Jack visits his mother, who tells him that his father has abruptly left for Australia, and asks Jack to bring him back.
 He initially refuses, but she guilts him into doing it by reminding him of what he did to his father.
 In Sydney, Jack is informed by the manager of the hotel Christian was staying at that he has not been there for several days, following an incident at a bar.
 Jack finds alcohol, pills, and Christian's wallet in his room.

 In a morgue, Jack identifies Christian's body.
 The coroner tells him that his father suffered an alcohol-induced heart attack.
 Jack later argues with an Oceanic Airlines ticket agent, who says the documentation to put Christian's coffin aboard Flight 815 is incomplete.
 Jack, frustrated, explains that all the arrangements are set for the funeral once he arrives at LAX, and he needs to bury his father, because he needs it "to be over."